Availity/sdk-js/packages/api-core/README.md

 # api-core

-A package providing base API class and definitions for developing against the Availity REST API.
+Base API definitions for the Availity REST API.

 ## AvApi